mltlachac/mltlachac.github.io/_pages/research.md

 ### Presentation

-[1] **ML Tlachac**, “Sociodemographic Factors Influencing Household Energy Efficiency in the United States”, Colorado Energy Office, 2015
+[2] **ML Tlachac**, “Sociodemographic Factors Influencing Household Energy Efficiency in the United States”, Colorado Energy Office, 2015

+[1] D Levin, L Paukner, **ML Tlachac**, “The Slippery Slope of the Polar Bears: A Mathematical Model of their Population”, Mathematics Retreat, UWEC, 2015

 ---